 The Company is well advanced in the arbitration process.
 The Tribunal held an oral hearing on the merits with the Parties in February 2012 and the Parties submitted post-hearing briefs in March, May and June 2012 as requested by the Tribunal.
 In July 2012, the Tribunal issued a procedural order requesting both Parties to submit further expert reports addressing certain valuation issues.
-Those further expert reports are scheduled to be filed May 24, 2013.
-The Parties' experts are permitted to file reply reports on June 28, 2013 and the Parties are permitted to file comments on the expert reports on August 5, 2013.
-As oral hearings are limited to addressing evidence already in the record, the Company expects these further submissions may negate the need for a further oral hearing.
-If one is required, it could be held in the fall of 2013.
+The expert initial and reply reports for both Parties were filed May 24th and June 28th, 2013, respectively, and on August 5, 2013 the Parties filed final comments on the expert reports.
+As oral hearings are limited to addressing evidence already in the record, the Company believes the additional submissions noted above may negate the need for a further oral hearing.
+If requested by one of the Parties and confirmed by the Tribunal, the hearing is expected to be held in the fall of 2013.